• A little speech bubble icon Blog

 So, can cats sense pregnancy in humans?
 No, not really.

-But when was the last time cats paid attention to what scientific researchers think of them?
-Your body does go through a lot of changes in early pregnancy, and cats are notorious for paying attention to even the smallest changes in their environment.
-So if your furry friend is acting odd, it’s definitely not weird to wonder if they’ve noticed some differences in you.
+Your body does go through many changes in early pregnancy, and cats are notorious for paying attention to the smallest changes in their environment.
+So if your furry friend is acting odd, it’s definitely not weird to wonder if they’ve noticed something you might not have.

 Can my cat smell pregnancy?